TsspGit/GitTalk/README.md

 solve a very urgent bug.
 Also maybe you forgot to commit the last changes and have some half-done work.
 How do you choose what to commit and what not? **git stash**

-On *stash_ex* branch one cand find a python file named *sumar.py*.
+On *stash_ex* branch one can find a python file named *sumar.py*.
 The file consist of a simply function and its respective test.
 Imagine that we are working on a file named *restar.py* at the time that we need to solve immediately the error in *sumar.py*.
 ```